What is a term deposit?

 - Maturity conditions - i.e. automatic roll-overs

-The interest rates on term deposits are often slightly more competitive than some savings accounts as they allow you to lock in a set rate for the entire ‘term’ of your choosing.
-While some high-interest accounts may offer a higher ‘headline rate’, they are more susceptible to rate changes and have the ability to go up and down more frequently.
+Term deposit interest rates are often slightly more competitive than some savings accounts, as they allow you to lock in a set rate for the entire ‘term’ of your choosing.
+While some high-interest accounts may offer a higher ‘headline rate’, they are more susceptible to frequent rate-changes.

-To get a higher rate, however, you need to be willing to select a longer investment time frame.
-Banks and credit unions want to reward customers with more interest in return for allowing them to hold your money for longer.
+Generally, the longer you choose to invest your money in a term deposit, the higher the rate you will receive.
+Banks and credit unions reward customers with more interest in return for allowing them to hold your money for longer.

-Most high-interest accounts calculate interest-owed daily and then pay monthly.
-This means the following month you earn interest on your investment and your newly earned interest.
+Term deposit rates are used to calculate interest on the balance, which is then paid at a frequency of your choosing.
 This is called ‘compound interest’.
 You can quickly see how much you can earn on a term deposit by using the Money.com.au Compound Interest Calculator.

-You can often choose how often the interest is paid into your account, such as every month, three months, six months, or yearly.
-Reduced rates may apply to interest payments made more frequently, and you may often have to wait until the maturity of the term deposit to receive the full interest rate.
+You can often choose the frequency that interest is paid into your account, such as monthly, quarterly, bi-annually, or annually.
+Reduced rates may apply to interest payments made more frequently, and you may have to wait until the maturity of the term deposit to receive the full interest rate.

 Compare Term Deposit 12-month Fixed Rates